RameshChettiar0806/BridgeLabz-STEP-SEM-03/README.md

 See `Weeks/LICENCE` or `Weeks/LICENSE` for license details (if present).
 If you need a different license, add it at the repository root and update this section.

 ## Contact
-For questions about the exercises or structure, update the repository or leave a note in a file inside `Word Documents/` with contact details.
+For questions about the exercises or structure, Send an email to rc1066@srmist.edu.in